 You want a more hardcore version of Don’t Starve, a deeply disturbing survival game that’s far more terrifying than its lo-fi visuals may suggest?
 Then you should absolutely check out Darkwood: one of the most unsettling and constantly tense games of its ilk thanks to some superb audio design.
 Ugh, the dog.
 The damn dog.

 The goal is simple: survive.
 While that is the point of all the best survival games we’ve compiled here, Darkwood doesn’t ask you to go up against teenagers with a penchant for teabagging.
 Instead, you must roam a forest by day and hunker down for the night and all the things that go bump in it.
 Darkwood features a top-down perspective, which is somehow even more panic-inducing, and absolutely zero hand holding throughout.
-Best of luck.
+Best of luck: we also listed as one of the best horror games for a reason.

 19. How To Survive